"Looks great, works great," he said, folding and unfolding the seat.

 Presently, O'Toole is dismantling the 300 desks, 250 folding chairs, seven large cabinets, 10 filing cabinets, a dozen computer tables and several teachers' tables.
 They will all be placed in a huge shipping container that will be trucked from the Berkshires to a dock in Delaware, and from there shipped to Honduras.

-In addition, he said, the Berkshire Hills Regional School District has donated 20 old computers that will also be boxed
+In addition, he said, the Berkshire Hills Regional School District has donated 20 old computers that will also be boxed and shipped.

 Sister Marta, a Catholic nun in Honduras, is part of an organization that runs a school in the country.
 The school works with a Honduran radio station to broadcast a distance learning educational program.
 The program, based in the country's capitol, Tegucigalpa, reaches about 30,000 children located in rural areas of Honduras.